 Sleep & Anxiety Supplements

-The short version: magnesium glycinate and low-dose melatonin have the most defensible evidence for sleep, neither produces addiction, and most other "natural" sleep aids are oversold.
+The short version: magnesium glycinate and L-theanine have the most defensible evidence and excellent safety, low-dose melatonin earns a narrow circadian role (but new data warns against taking it nightly for years), and most other "natural" sleep aids are oversold.

-For full detail on the evidence base, addiction/tolerance/dependence concerns, and dose recommendations for magnesium glycinate, L-theanine, melatonin, ashwagandha, glycine, valerian, CBD — see the dedicated Sleep supplements page in the Sleep section.
+This is the supplement-pillar quick reference.
+For the full evidence base, mechanisms, dose recommendations, and the addiction question for each of magnesium (glycinate and L-threonate), L-theanine, melatonin, apigenin, ashwagandha, glycine, phosphatidylserine, taurine, valerian, and CBD — see the dedicated Sleep supplements page in the Sleep section.

 Quick summary